2021 Paralympics: Women have won 65% of Team USA's medals in Tokyo

 Throughout the Tokyo Paralympics, On Her Turf will be tracking the success of the women of Team USA.
 In addition to tallying up the medals won by U.S. women, we will also be following the progress of the U.S. women’s teams in wheelchair basketball, sitting volleyball, and goalball.

-At the conclusion of day eight, the 2021 U.S. Paralympic team has won 72 total medals, including 25 gold.
+At the conclusion of day nine, the 2021 U.S. Paralympic team has won 80 total medals, including 27 gold.

 (Methodology note: The U.S. wheelchair rugby team’s silver is not included in this “women’s count.”
 While wheelchair rugby is a mixed gender sport, the U.S. team in Tokyo did not include any women.
 More below.)